Starting in the Middle:

 There’s nothing sacred about this four-year division.
 We like it because it allows the child to study history once at each skill level, while still giving enough time for the child to absorb information (going through history any more quickly is almost impossible!).
 If you’re starting with an older child, you can follow one of several methods:

 1) Begin with the ancients and progress forward, in chronological sequence, no matter what age the child is.
 As the child matures from one stage of learning to another, change the approach you take towards teaching, but not the period of history you’re studying.
 For example, say that you’re beginning history with a third grader.
-You’d begin with ancient history and with an elementary-stage text (we suggest the Usborne History of the World, although there are many good substitutes out there).
-When the child enters fifth grade, switch over to the Kingfisher History Encyclopedia (or a similar text) and begin to teach outlining, as we suggest in The Well- Trained Mind.
+You’d begin with ancient history and with an elementary-stage text.
+When the child enters fifth grade, switch over to a more difficult text, beginning with early modern times, and begin to teach outlining, as we suggest in The Well- Trained Mind.
 When the child enters ninth grade, begin the study of Great Books.
 Your schedule, then, would look like this:

 |Ninth grade, Renaissance/Early Modern, 1600-1850||Great Books, Year Three|

 |Tenth grade, Modern, 1850-present||Great Books, Year Four|

 |Eleventh grade, Ancients, 5000 BC-AD 400||Great Books, Year One|

 As you do this, remember that the books we list for each stage (grammar, logic, and rhetoric) are basically on the same reading level.
 The literature lists for fifth grade, for example, are basically at a sixth-eighth grade reading level, as are the eighth-grade lists.